Home / Sphincter Saving Surgery in India

 Which Cancers Require Sphincter-Saving Surgery?

-• Low rectal cancers that are close to the anal canal but without invasion of the sphincter muscles
+• Low rectal cancers close to the anal canal without sphincter invasion.

-• Mid-rectal cancers that can be completely excised with a safe margin
+• Mid-rectal cancers that can be safely removed.

-• Cancers that have not spread to the liver, lungs or bones
+• Cancers without spread to liver, lungs, or bones.

 Types of Sphincter Preserving Procedures

-• Transanal total mesorectal excision for selected early cancers
+• Transanal total mesorectal excision for selected cases.

 Types of Sphincter Preserving Procedures